– off fishing boat from Guyana

 While gold from Guyana is usually exported via air, given the rapid fluctuation of prices for the precious mineral, officials on the island are reported to have said that the shipment was legal and it was being trans-shipped through Curacao.
 Administrative coordinator of the Guyana Gold and Diamond Miners Association Colin Sparman told Stabroek News that he had heard of the heist but up to late yesterday had not confirmed the news.

 He questioned the legality of the shipment stating that all gold exports from Guyana leave by air given the rapid fluctuation of gold prices.
-He noted that it …..To continue reading, login or subscribe now.
+He noted that it would take days and even weeks to ship gold by sea with security also weaker via this route.
+“Most likely it is illegal,” he said.